-NURS 3000

-ORAL EXAMINATION MARKING TOOL
+NURS 3000 ORAL EXAMINATION MARKING TOOL

-Students are to answer questions in their own words and may refer only to the hand written answers in their exam booklet.
+Students are to answer the questions in their own words.
+During the exam they may refer only to the hand written answers in their exam booklet.

-Describe 10 pertinent physiology or underlying pathophysiology points related to the patient's condition at this time.
+Describe the pertinent physiology or underlying pathophysiology related to the patient's condition at this time.
 If your patient situation involves childbirth, be prepared to discuss the physiological (pathophysiological) changes related to the postpartum period.
-Changes, signs and symptoms without the underlying physiology or pathophysiology will be given no marks.
-(10 marks for each clear, relevant, thorough point).
+Changes, and/or signs and symptoms without the underlying physiology or pathophysiology will be given no marks.

 A. Identify the 5 priority problems, potential problems, issues, or hypotheses in the situation.
-You may be asked to specify physiological and/or psychosocial aspects that relate to family and/or patient.
+Consider both physiological and psychosocial aspects that relate to the family and/or patient.